New Emails Show Scandalous Ties of Ohr, Yates, Fusion GPS in Collusion Probe

 In late 2016 and 2017 agents continued to receive communications from Steele via Ohr, the FBI admits.

 “There is something separate I wanted to discuss with you informally and separately.
 It concerns our favourite (sic) business tycoon!”
 Steele wrote Ohr on July 1, 2016.
-Obviously he means Trump.
+Obviously, he means Trump.

 Within days, Ohr met with Steele.
 He brought his wife Nellie along.
 She was working with Fusion GPS to get dirt on Trump on behalf of Clinton’s campaign and the DNC.